Gregor Blanco: San Francisco Giants (2012–2016)

-Arizona Diamondbacks
+Arizona Diamondbacks (2017)

 On January 17, 2017, Blanco signed a minor league contract with the Arizona Diamondbacks that included an invitation to spring training.
 He was released on March 27, and re-signed to a new minor league contract the next day.

-San Francisco Giants (second stint)
+Second stint with San Francisco Giants (2018)

 On January 29, 2018, Blanco signed a minor league contract to return to the Giants.
 His contract was purchased by the Giants on March 28, 2018, and he was assigned to the Opening Day roster.
 He was designated for assignment on June 2, 2018.
 In his second stint, he hit .217/.262/.317 with 2 home runs.

 New York Mets

 On December 21, 2018, Blanco signed a minor league contract with the New York Mets that included an invitation to spring training.
-He became a free agent following the 2019 season.
+In 118 games for the Triple–A Syracuse Mets, he slashed .246/.339/.406 with 13 home runs, 43 RBI, and 11 stolen bases.
+Blanco elected free agency following the season on November 4, 2019.

-Retirement
+Post-playing career

 On February 6, 2020, Blanco retired to take on a new post in the baseball operations department for MLB.

 Personal life

-Blanco has three children and a wife named Mirna Blanco.
-He has a twin brother named Gregory and a younger brother named Gregsman.
+Blanco has three Sons, Grenyer Blanco, Gregor Blanco Jr. and Grecia Blanco.
+He is married to Mirna Castro de Blanco.
+His father's name is Hernan Blanco, and his brothers are named Gregory and Gregsman.